benc153/framebuild/README.md

 needs to go.

-The program outputs mitre templates for the seat-stays on the assumption that they're aiming straight for the centre of the seat-tube.
-In practice this usually means they'll bump into each other.
-I suppose you could mitre them against each other, but better is to run `copecalc.py` again with an offset so you can aim them outwards a bit.
-Stick to the same length from the inside of the mitre, it won't be significantly affected by moving the tube sideways a cm or so at the top.
+The program outputs mitre templates for the seat-stays on the assumption that they're offset from the centre of the seat-tube by their diameter.
+Otherwise they would bump into each other.
+With the templates generated from the program and typical seat-tube and seat-stay diameters the tops of the two seat-stays will fit next to each other very well.

 Chain-stays usually have a flattened bit in them where the tyre goes.
 If you're using 700C wheels this probably means you want to cut the chainstays to length